-When the assessment is complete, the local authority will decide whether your needs are "eligible" for support from the local authority.
+When the assessment is complete, the local council will decide whether your needs are "eligible" for support from them.
 After the assessment, your council will write to you about their decision and give you reasons to explain what they have decided.